JConley1344/SysLib690/Week 11 Cataloging Modules.md

 I then created the new directory **cataloging** using the code `sudo mkdir cataloging`.
 I then created the file `index.html` in **cataloging**.

-The file `index.html` contined the following code:
+The file `index.html` contained the following code:
 ```
 <!DOCTYPE html>
 <html>